Energy arbitrations in the Middle East

 ibid., p.
 17.

 In 2018, 867MW, less than 1 per cent of the region’s power, came from renewable sources.
-However, 7000MWs of renewable energy projects is reported to be in the pipeline in the region.
+However, 7000MW of renewable energy projects is reported to be in the pipeline in the region.
 Renewable Energy Market Analysis: GCC 2019, IRENA, p.
-49, https://www.irena.org/publications/2019/Jan/Renewable-Energy-Market-Analysis-GCC-2019 (last accessed 28 February 2021).
-The renewable power sector was the only energy source to grow its share of the power market globally during the covid-19 pandemic and analysts expect renewable energy capacity in Middle East to more than double within the next five years.
+49, https://www.irena.org/publications/2019/Jan/Renewable-Energy-Market-Analysis-GCC-2019 (last accessed 9 March 2022).
+The renewable power sector was the only energy source to grow its share of the power market globally during the covid-19 pandemic and analysts expect renewable energy capacity in the Middle East to more than double within the next five years.
 Notable projects in the region include the world’s largest solar farm in the UAE, Saudi Arabia’s first wind farm and Qatar’s 800MW solar power plant.
-Claudia Carpenter and Dania Saadi, S&P Global Platts, ‘Gulf Arab countries speed ahead with renewables projects despite fossil fuels boon’, 30 September 2020 (last accessed 27 March 2021).
+Claudia Carpenter and Dania Saadi, S&P Global Platts, ‘Gulf Arab countries speed ahead with renewables projects despite fossil fuels boon’, 30 September 2020, (last accessed 9 March 2022).
 Major IPP projects awarded in UAE, Qatar and Oman are estimated to increase the renewable energy capacity in the MENA region.
 International Energy Agency, Renewables 2020 Analysis and Forecasts to 2025, November 2020, p.
-30, https://www.iea.org/reports/renewables-2020/renewable-electricity-2#abstract (last accessed 26 March 2021).
+30, https://www.iea.org/reports/renewables-2020/renewable-electricity-2#abstract (last accessed 9 March 2022).

 Law No. 3 of 2007 Regarding the Exploitation of Natural Resources and its Sources, article 2.